xero/moebius-web/README.md

 # Load

-Allows an ANSi, XBin, or Bin file to be loaded by dragging and dropping a file on to the browser.
+Allows an AnsiEdit, ANSi, XBin, or Bin file to be loaded by dragging and dropping a file on to the browser.

+# Save

+Saves an AnsiEdit file using the current filename to the browser's download folder.
+This format saves the image, the undo buffer, and the state of all the editor and tools.

+Warning: This file format is still in the process of being finalised.
+It is recommended that you also save as an XBin as a backup strategy.

+See also '[Changing the default filename](#changedefaultfilename)' and the '[AnsiEdit file format](ansiedit_file_format.md)'.

 # Save as XBin